-SUI is the most common occurring form of incontinence in women under the age of 60 and accounts for more than half the cases.
-As we’ve mentioned, anything that creates pressure on the pelvic floor muscles and your bladder may cause leakage.
+Stress incontinence is the most commonly occurring form of incontinence in women under the age of 60 and accounts for more than half the cases.
+As we’ve mentioned, anything that creates pressure on the pelvic floor muscles and your bladder may cause urine leakage.

-While pregnancy and childbirth head the list for causes of SUI, there are other health factors that may put you at risk, too.
+While pregnancy and childbirth head the list for causes of stress incontinence, there are other health factors that may put you at risk, too.
 They include: